endless-sky/endless-sky-wiki/CreatingMissions.md

 invisible
 ```

 This specifies that the mission does not show up in the player's list of missions, and cannot be aborted.
+Invisible missions also won't show map markers of any kind, such as the mission's destination or any stopovers/waypoints, nor will a message be displayed if the mission fails.

 ```html
 (priority | minor)